alalUDDIN123/proses_web_technology_assignement/README.md

 ### How to Run Locally

-To run the Seat Reservation System locally, follow these steps:
+To run the application locally, follow these steps:

 1. Clone or download the code repository.
 2. Open the project folder in your preferred terminal or code editor, such as Visual Studio Code.